vmware/differential-datalog/rust/template/distributed_datalog/README.md

 [`rust/template/`][rust-template].
-The current design is based on a variation of the observer pattern as employed and described by [ReactiveX][reactivex.io], with a program running on one node (an "observer) subscribing to (i.e., observing) the changes produced by another (an "observable").
+The current design is based on a variation of the observer pattern as employed and described by [ReactiveX][reactivex.io], with a program running on one node (an "observer") subscribing to (i.e., observing) the changes produced by another (an "observable").

 **D3log** is being built bottom up, starting with the individual